Urban renewal

 Experiences of Urban Regeneration with Different Definitions

-Napoleon III – Haussmann (1853): The Urban Renewal Program of Central Paris Rome Urban Renewal Program (Mussolini – 1924) Extensive Demolition and Renewal of Moscow (Stalin – 1935) Large-Scale Renewal of Berlin's Center (Hitler – 1939) Post-War Reconstructions: Extensive Demolition, Renewal, and Slum Clearance Based on Modern Plans of the 1950s and 1960s Large-Scale Urban Redevelopment (Clearance, Comprehensive Redevelopment) Urban Revitalization and Improvement of Areas (Functional Diversification) Economic Transformations of the 1980s and the Emergence of the Urban Regeneration Approach Urban Regeneration through Development Urban Regeneration through Preservation Urban Regeneration Focused on Cultural Land Uses Urban Regeneration Based on Social Group Dynamics
+Napoleon III – Haussmann (1853): Urban Renewal Program for the Center of Paris Rome Urban Renewal Program (Mussolini – 1924) Extensive Demolition and Reconstruction of Moscow (Stalin – 1935) Large-Scale Redevelopment of Berlin's Center (Hitler – 1939) Post-War Reconstruction: Extensive Demolition, Urban Renewal, and Slum Clearance Based on Modernist Plans of the 1950s and 1960s Large-Scale Urban Reconstruction (Clearance, Comprehensive Redevelopment) Urban Revitalization and Area Improvement (Functional Diversification) Economic Transformations of the 1980s and the Beginning of Urban Regeneration Approaches Urban Recreation Through Development Urban Regeneration Through Preservation Urban Regeneration Focused on Cultural Uses Urban Regeneration with a Comprehensive Approach Large-Scale Urban Reconstruction (Clearance, Comprehensive Redevelopment) Regeneration Through Real Estate Development Culture-Based Regeneration Regeneration Through Preservation Regeneration Based on Social Groups

 Read more